samoliver3/dsc-phase-2-project-v2-3/README.md

-# Using Multiple Linear Regression to Predict Prices of Homes in King's County, WA
+# Using Multiple Linear Regression to Predict Prices of Homes in King County, WA

 ## Project Overview